 You know how certain smells or songs can magically transport you to another place and time?
 This pumpkin soup recipe does that for me.
 I actually came up with this soup recipe in an effort to recreate a special memory I share with my dear […]

 Sometimes I share recipes that are a little too “ethnic” for the average person.
 Or perhaps, they have ingredients that are not easy to come by.
-Luckily, this isn’t one of those recipes.
+Luckily, this Meatball Soup Recipe is not one of those recipes.
+Most cultures have some version of this Meatball […]

 Of all the Assyrian stews, and there are many, okra stew is my favorite.
 Known as “Ladies’ fingers,” okra is the edible seed pod of the flowering okra plant.
 Assyrians call okra, “bomya” or “bamiyeh.”